 Config Option Description Default Value

 atcontext.url the url to be used for the internal context http://localhost:9090/ngsi-ld/contextes/

 server

 boot- the host and port of the internal kafka kafka:9092 (default used for docker)

 strap.servers

 broker.id a unique id for the broker. needed for federa- Broker1

-1 1 tion
+tion

-broker.parent. location.url url for the parent broker in a federation setup SELF (meaning no federation)
+broker.parent. url for the parent broker in a federation setup SELF (meaning no federation)

+location.url

-Casicon description of the common and
+broker. geo- GeoJSON description of the coverage. used empty

-broker. geo- Coverage GeoJSON description of the coverage. used for registration in a federation setup. empty
+Coverage for registration in a federation setup.
+50

-defaultLimit The default limit for a query if no limit is pro- 50
+defaultLimit The default limit for a query if no limit is pro- vided 50

-uciauitLiiiit vided 30
+500

-maxLimit The maximum number of results in a query 500
+maxLimit reader.datasource The maximum number of results in a query If you change the postgres setup here you set

-reader.datasource ngb

-.password the password
+.password the password ngb

-reader.datasource JDBC URL to postgres jdbc:postgresql://postgres:5432/ngb?
+reader.datasource 1 jdbc:postgresql://postgres:5432/ngb?

-.url 1 0 ApplicationName=ngb_storagemanager
+.url JDBC UKL to posigies ApplicationName=ngb_storagemanager

 reader

 reader.datasource username for the postgres db ngb

-.username
+.username -8-

 writer.datasource If you change the postgres setup here you set ngb

-.password the password
+.password the password 5

 writer.datasource JDBC URL to postgres jdbc:postgresql://postgres:5432/ngb?

 .url ApplicationName=ngb_storagemanager

 writer

 writer.datasource username for the postgres db ngb

+.username

-.username Same as above but used by flyway for ngh
+Same as above but used by flyway for ngb

-.password database migration ngb
+.password database migration

-Same as above but used by flyway for jdbc:postgresql://postgres:5432/ngb?
+spring.datasource jdbc:postgresql://postgres:5432/ngb?

 .url database migration ApplicationName=ngb_storagemanager

-and also inigration writer
+writer

-spring.datasource Same as above but used by flyway for ngb
+spring.datasource ngb

 .username database migration